tjvantoll/www.tjvantoll.com/_posts/2017-06-02-technical-writing-tips.md

 > **NOTE**: This article assumes you have some basic knowledge of what [NativeScript](https://www.nativescript.org/) is and how it works.
 If you’re new to NativeScript, start by going through the [framework’s getting started guide](http://docs.nativescript.org/).

 Overall the most important thing to keep in mind is you should always try to interpret what you write from other people’s perspective.
-And because that can be difficult, another thing you can try is having others actually reader your work.
+And because that can be difficult, another thing you can try is having others read your work and give feedback.

 ## Tip #4: Get honest feedback